Watercolor art display in downtown Bellevue, Washington.

 -Josh

-Within the enigmatic realm of figure drawing, Josh finds solace.
-Figure drawing groups like Silhouette and Shadow and Snohomish Life Drawing are more than mere gatherings for Josh; they’re sanctuaries for creative communion.
+Josh finds deep inspiration in figure drawing sessions.
+Groups like Silhouette and Shadow and Snohomish Life Drawing are more than mere gatherings for Josh; they’re sanctuaries for creative communion.

 As Josh collaborates with fellow artists and worldly models, he creates works that breathe with myth and fantasy, often echoing subjects’ inner desires with pigment and water.
-But Josh is no mere painter; he’s a symbiotic storyteller.
-He often leaves incomplete fragments—unpainted whispers, abstract voids—inviting the viewer to complete the narrative.
+Josh often leaves incomplete fragments—unpainted whispers, abstract voids—inviting the viewer to complete the narrative.
 In those gaps, mystery thrives, and minds wander.

 Josh paints on 100% cotton rough-textured papers with Daniel Smith watercolor paints to achieve the highest purity and permanence.